X

-Do you want to create a Japanese style garden?
-Japanese garden has a unique set of compositions, which makes us feel still and calm.
+Do you want to create a Japanese-style garden?
+Japanese gardens have a unique composition that makes us feel still and calm.
 What is it about them?
-Understanding the basics, its design principles and elements help you greatly to create your own Japanese garden.
+Understanding the basics, design principles, and elements will greatly help you create your Japanese garden.

 Origin and Brief History of Japanese Garden

-A long time ago, people lived with nature feeling a much stronger bond with it while feeling awe for it at the same time.
+A long time ago, people lived with nature, feeling a much stronger bond with it and awe for it simultaneously.
 As ancient Shinto indicates, people had a tremendous amount of respect for the large rocks, stones, and mountains.

-People believed kami (deities) reside in those rocks, stones, and they created the visible boundary by setting up the stone to protect the area as a sacred space, which will turn into Shinto shrines later.
+People believed kami (deities) resided in those rocks and stones, and they created the visible boundary by setting up the stones to protect the area as a sacred space, which would turn into Shinto shrines later.

-In the meantime, as people benefited from the sea, they assumed certain islands as a sacred spot for worshipping kami (deities).
+In the meantime, as people benefited from the sea, they assumed certain islands as sacred spots for worshipping kami (deities).

 These facts are considered to be the origin of the Japanese garden.

-Although Japan adopted other cultures in the course of time, the Japanese garden keeps its uniqueness to this day.
+Although Japan adopted other cultures over time, the Japanese garden remains unique to this day.

 Influence of Chinese Garden – Japanese Garden

-In the ancient Chinese folk belief in immortals, it’s believed there were four legendary wizards living on each different island.
+In the ancient Chinese folk belief in immortals, it’s believed four legendary wizards were living on a different island.
 It became the foundation of Taoism and the origin of folklore and myths.

-They began creating gardens imitating this idea, which was exported to Japan in the Asuka period in the 6th to 7th centuries.
+They began creating gardens imitating this idea, exported to Japan in the Asuka period in the 6th to 7th centuries.

 Full-scale Japanese Garden Projects

-We can see the influence on the remains of the pond garden in the Asuka Capital site.
-Ever since people began working on the full-scale Japanese garden projects.
+We can see the influence of the remains of the pond garden in the Asuka Capital site ever since people began working on full-scale Japanese garden projects.

-The garden site which was found in Asuka-mura, Nara Prefecture is thought to be the Imperial garden of Asuka Capital and considered to be Japan’s oldest garden site.
+The garden site, found in Asuka-mura, Nara Prefecture, is considered the Imperial Garden of the Asuka Capital and is considered Japan’s oldest garden site.

 Types of the Traditional Japanese Gardens

-Just as we mentioned the influence of other cultures, people created many types of Japanese gardens, along with the development of varieties of architectural styles.
+Just as we mentioned the influence of other cultures, people created many types of Japanese gardens and developed various architectural styles.

 Japanese Architecture: Overview of Wide Varieties of Buildings in History

-They tell us where their interests and thoughts were.
-We will take a look at them in the chronological order.
+They tell us where their interests and thoughts are.
+We will take a look at them in chronological order.

 Winding Stream Garden – Japanese Garden